eugenia1984/english/glossary.md

 - **Though** is an expression you use to show contrast between two sentences, similar to but.
 It can also be used in the middle or in the end of a sentence, not only in the beginning.
 For example: ``I know we wanted to travel.
 We don't have the money for the tickets, though.``

+- **Thoughts** means what someone thinks or their ideas.
+When we ask for someone's thoughts, we want to know what they think or feel about something.
+For example: ``What are their thoughts on this book?`` is asking for the group's opinion about the book.

 - **Tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.

 - **To assign tasks** means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.